awsdocs/aws-toolkit-vs-code-user-guide/doc_source/setup-toolchain.md

 1. Ensure that the Toolkit for VS Code is [installed](setup-toolkit.md#setup-install)\.

 1. Install the [C\# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)\.
-This extension gives VS Code the ability to debug \.NET Core applications\.
+This extension enables VS Code to debug \.NET Core applications\.

-1. Launch VS Code and open a SAM application or [create a new one](create-sam.md#create-serverless-app)\.
+1. Launch VS Code and open a SAM application or [create one](create-sam.md#create-serverless-app)\.
 **Note**
 Open the folder that contains `template.yaml`\.